p-arrow/Red-Blue-Guide/Coding/Python.md

 ### AVOID EXECUTABLE RUNNING WHEN IT'S IMPORTED
 - `if __name__ == "__main__":`
-   - Ensure that variables that are created, functions that are called, operations that are done
-   - ONLY executed when you directly run the file**, not when you import it into another
+- This construction ensures that a file example.py can run independently (e.g. called within terminal) but also allows the import into another file
-   - Example: modules like random, string, math etc.

 ### Common Modules
 - **csv**: very convenient for reading and writing csv files